 - Anton Diaz takes us inside the Balangay boat, which is due to set sail this weekend in a historic journey to retrace the ancient maritime routes through the Philippines.
 (Read more about it tomorrow!)

 - Why should we be surprised that the small-brained hobbits used tools?
-Eric Drexler shows us examples of tool use in animals with much smaller brains in Homo floresiensis, Crows, and the Baldwin Effect
+Eric Drexler shows us examples of tool use in animals with much smaller brains in

 - Nina wanders her way into Angkor with some beautiful shots of Angkor Wat.